 Petals do a great job of helping flowers get noticed by bees and other pollinators.
 They are often large and brightly coloured.
 Scientists are finding out they also have lots of other tricks to help them get spotted.

-Download this activity sheet to find out more about how flowers and have a go at designing your own ultimate flower.
+Download the activity sheet to find out more about how flowers grow and have a go at designing your own ultimate flower.

 Did you know there were dinosaurs in Cambridge?
 Have a look at these colouring sheets to find out which dinosaurs lived here.
 You can find some of these dinosaur fossils in the Sedgwick Museum